Shawhill Estate

 Shawhill was an estate within a wide meander of the River Irvine in Hurlford, East Ayrshire, Parish of Riccarton, Scotland.
-Shawhill House (NS 245954 637634) still stands, however the office buildings are now a private dwelling and much of the estate has also been sold.
+Shawhill House (NS 245954 637634) still stands, however the office buildings are now private dwelling and much of the estate has also been sold.

 History

 The house and estate

 In the late 18th century the Shawhill Estate was held by William Herbert, the Laird of Shaw, he had two sons, John and George.
-Losses brought about by the American War of Independence resulted in such losses that he was forced to sell the estate.
+The American War of Independence resulted in losses so great that he was forced to sell the estate.
 John Carse, grandfather of the well known Paxton, Cowie, and Stewart families purchased the estate and built a house on an elevated site to the south of the old farmstead, naming it Shawhill.
 Mr Carse later sold the property to John Carlyle who had made his fortune from plantations in the West Indies.
 Upon Carlyle's death in 1822 Shawhill was greatly enlarged and improved by Colonel Clark.
 In the 1870s John Stewart of the firm of Stewart Brothers, Clothiers, Kilmarnock and London, owned the estate.

 The Category B Listed house that exists today dates from 1820 and has a large Doric porch, five bay windows at the front and five chimney pots on a single pediment above the front door.
 An older building of white-washed stonework is incorporated at the back.
 A Gothic summerhouse with a broad-eaved square construction of the same era as the house is present.
 The house is of two storeys; projecting office wing with bowed end - walled garden at the side.

 Shawhill Farm sits close to the banks of the River Irvine and once had stepping stones crossing over towards Templetonburn and the site of the old Holmhead dwelling of Thomas Raeburn, the 'Ayrshire Hermit'.

 McMichael records Shawhill as being one of "the chief seats in the parish", lying in a portion of the parish, south of Galston.